 If things don’t go well at your new employer, leaving on excellent terms means you’ll be well positioned to ask for your old job back.

-What can you do if an employer rescinds an offer?
+What can you do if an employer rescinds A Sales Job offer?

-Step #1: Do your best to find out why the offer was withdrawn.
+Step #1: Do your best to find out why the sales job offer was withdrawn.

 Having an offer withdrawn can be devastating.